 The amount you can borrow is linked to your earnings, which, later in life, could be limited, so you may not be able to borrow as much.
 Borrowing levels are also linked to your loan-to-value (LTV) ratio, the proportion of the value of the property you own.

-As more lenders enter the market rates are becoming more competitive with more discounted rates.
+Rates aren’t as cheap as repayment mortgages for the same LTV ratios but as more lenders enter the market, they are becoming more competitive with more discounted rates.